Efficient LLR-Domain Decoding of ABS+ Polar Codes

-The matrix $\QABS{m}$ is being chosen in the way that leads to fastest polarization if multiplication of a message vector by $\QABS{m}(\GABS{m-1} \otimes F)$ is considered.
+The matrix $\QABS{m}$ is chosen in the way that leads to fastest polarization.
 In \cite{li2024abs} the authors formulate the corresponding optimization problem and propose an explicit algorithm solving it.
-In that work, it is also noticed that for the purpose of deepening polarization by using transforms of adjacent bits, it is sufficient to take into account only transforms $S_m{(i)}$ and $A_m{(i)}$ for all $1 \leq i \leq n-1$.
-Moreover, a transformation over the $i$th and $i+1$th bit may improve polarization only for $i$ having the form $i=2j$.
-Hence, all elements of $\II{m}$ are even numbers.
+In that work, it is also noticed that for the purpose of deepening polarization by using transforms of adjacent bits, it is sufficient to take into account only transforms $S_n{(i)}$ and $A_n{(i)}$ for all $1 \leq i \leq n-1$.
+Moreover, a transformation over the $i$-th and $(i+1)$-th bits may improve polarization only if $i$ is even, so all elements of $\II{m}$ must be even numbers.